-- Solicit for referrals from other businesses that are happy with their ERP systems
+- Solicit for ERP rankings and referrals from other businesses that are happy with their own ERP systems.

-- Ask for demos CDs or online, so that you can experience the system working on a sample firm.
+- Ask for ERP product demos, so you can experience the system first-hand.

-- Verify that the vendor can meet your timeline to get the system up and going
+- Verify that the vendor can meet your ERP implementation and training timelines to get the system up and going.

-- Ask the prospective vendor how many ERP implementations it has done in the past with situations similar to yours – the more, the better.
+- Ask the prospective vendor how many ERP implementations they have done in the past with situations similar to yours – the more, the better.

-- Request references and check those up over the phone or through emails.
+- Request ERP references and check those up over the phone or through emails.

 - Run a Better Business Bureau report on the ERP vendor.

-- Search for vendor online to check its Internet reputation in the marketplace.
+- Search for ERP vendors online to check overall reputation and sentiment in the marketplace.

 - Meet the ERP implementation members or at least the project manager to make sure it’s a good fit culture-wise.

-- Avoid dealing with multiple vendors that can blame each other when something goes wrong.
+- Avoid dealing with multiple ERP vendors that can blame each other when something goes wrong.

-- Select vendors that offer pre-configured and pre-tested systems that are easier to implement.
+- Select vendors that offer pre-configured and pre-tested systems, which are less prone to ERP implementation issues.

 - Inquire about training options, not only for existing employees, but for future hires as well.